Affected Roles: System Owner, System Administrator

 The DW Spectrum Server application can be run in a Docker container, but support for Docker is limited at the moment due to it being an experimental feature.
 Some things to keep in mind:

 Starting with our v4.0 release, the DW Spectrum Server Ubuntu package can be installed directly from a Dockerfile (lower versions are incompatible).
 Keep in mind that only Ubuntu Linux containers are experimentally supported.
 Some things to consider as you decide whether or not to use Docker:

-Click HERE to download the package from our open source repository.
+Click HERE to download the Docker engine.
 We strongly recommend that only users who have a good understanding of Docker to take advantage of the Docker image.